 There’s this age old notion that football started in England, that’s probably why you must have heard the phrase “Wembley the home of football”.
 While I’m not here to talk about the origin of football or put out facts to support that football didn’t start in England, it is very important to remember this notion because it will form the basis of this piece.

-Back in the day, England were very strong, they were a strong footballing nation and even won the world cup back then in 1966.
-Given that they contributed greatly to the domination of the sports amongst others (something the US has failed to do with Basketball) we must give them credit.
+Back in the day, England was a strong footballing nation and even won the 1966 World Cup.
+Given that they contributed greatly to the domination of the sports among others (something the US has failed to do with Basketball), we must give them credit.
 But lately, England has gone off the international radar almost completely.
 I can’t remember the last time they put out a good showing at a major tournament not even Euro ’96 as some of the purists will point out.
 They’ve been to major tournaments ever since and they keep faltering.
-Funny thing is, they have good players, they’ve never lacked players so what could have been the problem?
+Funny thing is, they have good players, they’ve never lacked players so what must be the problem?

 England is a nation whose roots are deeply engraved on the tablets of history.
 They cherish their heritage, so when a kid is growing up he is constantly reminded of how lucky he is to have been born into this great nation.
 So at a young age, a boy is being told how this great nation started football, how this great nation was so dominant in football back then and how it lies in his hands to restore that lost glory.